hsnucnmc/winter-2022/overview_of_services.md

   - Record Types
   - Todo
 - Mail
-  - MUA / MTA / MDA
+  - MUA / MTA / MDA / MRA
+  - Protocols
   - How It Works
+  - DKIM
+  - SPF
+  - SRS
   - Todo
 - LDAP
   - How It Works